openmrv/MRV/Modules_2/coded.md

-*   The first option allows you to use an existing image asset as a Forest/Non-Forest mask Specify the path to the image in the textbox that appears after selecting ‘Asset’ in the ‘Forest Mask’ dropdown widget.
+*   The first option allows you to use an existing image asset as a Forest/Non-Forest mask.
+Specify the path to the image in the textbox that appears after selecting ‘Asset’ in the ‘Forest Mask’ dropdown widget.
 *   The FNF mask asset must have values of 1 indicating valid (forest) pixels, and zero or null indicating invalid (non-forest) pixels.
 *   By default, this option uses the image geometry as the study region.
 The study area can be manually overridden using the study area selection widget.